Saffron Burrows: Acting

 In 2006, Burrows was the female lead in the New Zealand thriller Perfect Creature, appeared in Hal Hartley's film Fay Grim, and co-starred in Klimt, Chilean director Raoul Ruiz' cinematic portrait of Gustav Klimt.
 Burrows played opposite John Malkovich as the artist's lover, a woman of many personalities and nationalities.
 Onstage in 2006, she starred opposite David Schwimmer in the world premiere of Neil LaBute's Some Girl(s) at the Gielgud Theatre, London.
 She then appeared in Mike Binder's film Reign Over Me with Don Cheadle and Adam Sandler.
 Burrows also had lead roles in the Indian thriller Broken Thread and in director Peter Howitt's drama Dangerous Parking.
 On television, she played attorney Lorraine Weller on ABC's Boston Legal (season 4) from 2007 to 2008.
 She starred in the NBC series My Own Worst Enemy in 2008.

 Also in 2008, Burrows starred in the independent film The Guitar as a woman who suffers several life setbacks all at once, including a cancer diagnosis and bankruptcy, and survives them all.
 Amy Redford's directorial debut, the film premiered at the Sundance Film Festival.
 She also had a starring role in Roger Donaldson's heist film The Bank Job, and appeared opposite Kevin Spacey in Jonas Pate's Shrink.
 She contributed to an Actors Come Clean for Congo video for the Enough Project's campaign in support of conflict mineral issues.
 In 2010, she starred as Detective Serena Stevens on Law & Order: Criminal Intent, departing at the end of the ninth season.
 In September 2010, she took part in the documentary feature The People Speak, televised on the History Channel.
 The film was directed and produced by Colin Firth and Anthony Arnove.
 Burrows modelled for Marks & Spencer's autumn 2010 campaign for their Portfolio range.
 In 2012, she performed opposite Rob Lowe in the political comedy Knife Fight.

 In 2013 and 2014, Burrows joined the ABC television show Agents of S.H.I.E.L.D., part of the Marvel Cinematic Universe.
 She played agent Victoria Hand in a recurring role.
-She also starred in the Amazon Video series Mozart in the Jungle as Cynthia Taylor, a cellist with the New York Symphony.
+She then starred in the Amazon Video series Mozart in the Jungle as Cynthia Taylor, a cellist with the New York Symphony.
 The series ran for four seasons from 2014 to 2018.
 In 2019, Burrows starred in the recurring role of Dottie Quinn on the second season of the Netflix thriller You.
 She reprised her role in the third season, which was released in October 2021.

+In July 2026, Burrows guest-starred in the fourth season premiere of Star Trek: Strange New Worlds as Martian Commander Cassell.